 - Bake at 375F/190C for 35-45 minutes or until the eggs are set and the top is lightly browned.

-Serve hot.
-Broccoli, Ham, and Mozzarella Baked with Eggs can be kept in the fridge for at least a week and reheated in the microwave.
+- Serve hot.
+This tasty ham and egg casserole can be kept in the fridge for at least a week and reheated in the microwave.

 More Tasty Low-Carb Breakfasts with Veggies:

 This ham and egg casserole recipe has been added to a category called Weekend Food Prep to help you find recipes you can prep or cook on the weekend and eat during the week!

 - 6 cups chopped broccoli pieces, blanched about 2 minutes, then drained well.

 - 1/3 cup thinly sliced green onion (optional, but good)

 - 1 tsp.
 Spike Seasoning (or other all-purpose seasoning blend)

 - Heat oven to 375F/190C.
 Spray a 9"x12" casserole dish with non-stick spray.